"BOSP Presents" Inaugural Symposium - Event details

 - Jacob Medina, a world-famous local artist.

-- Dr. Mark Hixon, Hsiao Endowed Chair of Marine Biology at UH Mānoa.
+- Dr. Mark Hixon, Hsiao Endowed Chair of Marine Biology at Mānoa.

+- Dr. Rob Tonnen, professor at the Hawai'i institute of Marine Biology.

 - Russel Subiono, producer at Hawaiʻi Public Radio.